 Funds that use assets with shorter maturities are less risky because the fund will likely get its principal back quicker.
 Simply put, there’s less time for things to go sideways.

 Why does it matter to check to see if a fund has a fluctuating NAV?
-Because an untimely drop in a fund’s NAV eats into your cash right when you want to use it.
+Because an untimely drop in a fund’s NAV eats into your cash right when you might want to use it.

 Say you need to use your emergency fund to pay for an unexpected medical bill.
 If your cash is exposed to a fluctuating NAV, you could end up withdrawing it at a loss to pay off that bill.
 Even if that loss isn’t substantial, making sure that your cash is always liquid and safe is fundamental to cash management.
-A fund with a fluctuating NAV goes against that fundamental principle.

 We structure StashAway Simple™ to ensure that your cash isn’t overexposed to risk